Erlangen station: Infrastructure

 The station has four through tracks, of which tracks 1 and 4 are used for long-distance and regional trains to pass and tracks 2 (not used for normal services) and 3 are used for regional trains starting and ending in Erlangen.
 Each platform has digital destination displays and seating protected from the weather.
 All platforms are connected by a pedestrian underpass with each other and to the east of the station and to a bus station on the west of the railway property.
 The eastern entrance is via escalators through the entrance building and is via a barrier free ramp to the Westliche Stadtmauerstraße.
 The western access from the bus station is at ground level.

 The main platform (track 1) is 421 m long and has cover provided by the entrance building.
 It is accessible by a ramp and stairs from street level.
 Tracks 2 and 3 are next to an island platform of the same length, which is partly covered and is connected to the pedestrian tunnel by stairs (on both sides of the tunnel) and a lift.
 This platform was fully refurbished in 2012.
 Track 4 is next to a 383 m long side platform, which is partly covered.
 It is connected to the pedestrian underpass from both sides via fixed stairs.
 Barrier-free access to platform 4 is provided by a ramp from the pedestrian underpass at the northern end of the platform and from Friedrich-List-Strasse to the southern end of the platform.
 All platforms are 76 cm high.

 In the station building there is a part-time ticket office and a waiting room.
 There is also a station bookstore, catering and sanitary facilities.
 There are a total of 1,262 bicycle parking spaces that are partly covered on both sides of the station.
 On the west side there are also 2,136 park-and-ride parking spaces for cars.

 Rail services

 In long-distance services, the station is served by line 28 (Hamburg–Berlin–Halle–Erfurt–Erlangen–Nuremberg–Augsburg/Ingolstadt–Munich) at two-hour intervals, which is operated by ICE 1 multiple units.
+In the 2026 timetable, the following long-distance services stop at the station: